 In 11 seasons at Princeton, Meccage has helped lead the Tigers to 10 Ivy League titles and nine NCAA tournament appearances.
 Princeton is 145-62 overall during that span with a 73-4 Ivy League record.
 The Tigers won the program and Ivy League's first national championship in 2012, while finishing as a national semifinalist in 2009 and a national quarterfinalist on four other occasions.

 In two seasons as an assistant at Iowa, Meccage helped guide the Hawkeyes to an overall record of 24-13.
-Prior to returning to her alma mater in 2001, Meccage spent a season as an assistant coach at Virginia, where she helped the Cavaliers to a 14-8 record and an appearance in the NCAA tournament.
+Prior to returning to her alma mater in 2001, Meccage spent a season as an assistant coach at Virginia, where she helped the Cavaliers to a 14-8 mark and an appearance in the NCAA tournament.

 Before that, Meccage was the head instructional coach at St. Mary's Hall in San Antonio, Texas, where she was responsible for the development and instruction of the varsity, junior varsity and middle school teams.

-A native of Palmyra, Pa., Meccage is also a member of the Pennsylvania Sports Hall of Fame.
+A native of Palmyra, Pa., Meccage is a member of the Pennsylvania Sports Hall of Fame.
 She is married to former Iowa baseball player Jeremy Meccage, who works as an assistant coach for the Princeton baseball team and is President of Zag Sports, Inc., an international sports touring company.